AllStarCodeOrg/asc4_demo_projects/README.md

 To-Do
-*Have "ALL STAR CODE 2017 DEMO DAY PROJECTS" hang at top when scrolling down *Adding search and filter functionality
+* Have "ALL STAR CODE 2017 DEMO DAY PROJECTS" hang at top when scrolling down
+* add nav bar
+* add ASC logo